GSA/CFO.gov/_cards/2021-11-26-0510-Leading-Leveraging-Diversity-Mid.md

 behavior_illustrations: "Adheres to Equal Employment Opportunity (EEO) policies, goals, objectives, and philosophies of valuing diversity in performing everyday duties and responsibilities ?
 Builds teams leveraging diverse capabilities of staff ?
 Recognizes and utilizes skills of staff with diverse backgrounds to benefit the organization, clients, and coworkers ?
 Addresses and corrects the use of inappropriate language or actions which deride diversity"
 proficiency_level_definition: Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes  ?
 Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
-- <a href="https://www.LearnAtGSUSA.com/MGMT8012">Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8012" aria-label="Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU - https://www.LearnAtGSUSA.com/MGMT8012">Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU</a>
-- <a href="https://www.LearnAtGSUSA.com/MGMT8013">Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8013" aria-label="Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU - https://www.LearnAtGSUSA.com/MGMT8013">Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU</a>
-- <a href="https://www.LearnAtGSUSA.com/EEOP8102">EEO for Supervisors and Managers (EEOP8101), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/EEOP8102" aria-label="EEO for Supervisors and Managers (EEOP8101), GSU - https://www.LearnAtGSUSA.com/EEOP8102">EEO for Supervisors and Managers (EEOP8101), GSU</a>
-- <a href="https://www.LearnAtGSUSA.com/MGMT8016">Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8016" aria-label="Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU - https://www.LearnAtGSUSA.com/MGMT8016">Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU</a>
-- <a href="https://www.LearnAtGSUSA.com/MGMT8017">Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8017" aria-label="Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU - https://www.LearnAtGSUSA.com/MGMT8017">Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU</a>
 filters: Leading-Leveraging-Diversity GS-10-13 series-0510
 ---